KodaiD/imageProcessor/README.md

 # Benchmark
 There is a concurrent version.
 (Look at the "concurrent branch").

-You can compare the parallel version to the regular version as a command line app.(Look at the "compare branch").
+You can compare the concurrent(parallel) version to the regular version as a command line app.(Look at the "compare branch").
 ```bash
 ❯❯❯ ./imageProcessor
 4-partition: 0.7648123247 sec